Why is Color Knowledge Important in Photography?

 Monitor calibration – cure all?

 Search on google about Monitor calibration, and you’ll get 170 million results.
 It’s a serious (and confused) topic!
 Yes calibration will help a bit.
 It will tell you what is red and what is blue, and higher end calibrators will even tell you how to adjust your brightness.
 But a bad monitor is always going to vary and be limited in what it can display.
-That’s why you can buy a 27″ monitor for $199, and a 27″ monitor for $3585.
+That’s why you can buy a 32″ monitor for $199, and a 27″ monitor for $4585.
 And why the latter sells so well to visual professionals.

-Valent Lau Photography provides Child and Family Photography in Sydney.
+Valent Lau provides Child and Family Photography in Sydney.
 Contact us now and take your first step towards creating some beautiful heirlooms.

 Get 5 Pro Tips to Have the Best Newborn and Pregnancy Photos Ever